hanfeiyu/Generic-Node/README.md

     - Use `./bigtest_rc.sh <RMI IP address>` to run big test of RMI

 ## For other OSs
-  - After the configuration finished, you should have 4 containers runing for client and ts/us/rmis servers
+  - After the configuration finished, you should have 4 containers running for client and ts/us/rmis servers

   - Open each with `sudo docker exec -it <Container ID> bash`